infracost/docs/docs/features/cli_commands.md

 ## Project names

 Infracost auto-generates project names based on the user-provided path, or git repo name.
 The name appears in the CLI output, pull request comments and Infracost Cloud.
 When paths such as `/tmp/plan.json` are used, you might want to override it with a more understandable name.
-Use the `--project-name` flag with `infracost breakdown` and `diff` to achieve this; this flag can also be set in CI/CD integrations:
+Use the `--project-name` flag with `infracost breakdown` and `diff` to achieve this.
+This flag can also be set in CI/CD integrations, where you can also use environment variables to customize the value.

 ```shell
 infracost breakdown --path plan.json --project-name my-project-123